The Vermont Electronic Health Record Incentive Program (EHRIP)

 Vermont Medicaid EHRIP Website Table of Contents

 Announcements and Updates

 The latest guidance and program alerts.

-An archive of email communications sent to participating preparers and providers.
+An archive of past announcements and email communications sent to participating preparers and providers.

 Excerpts from the official Final Rules describing the requirements for calculating Patient Volume for both EPs and EHs.